 At one end of the spectrum, you will have cars advertised as still being covered by their new car warranty, while at the other end you will see cars being advertised and sold with no warranty given at all.
 In between is a bewildering variety of used car warranty offers which have different meanings and consequences for car buyers.

 In this article, we will look at the different types of warranty offered on a used car and what protection you can expect – even if the car is sold without any warranty.

 Your statutory rights on any used car

 Many buyers confuse warranties with their legal rights, but they are two different things.
 Any used car purchase by a private individual from a trader is covered by the Consumer Rights Act 2015, which gives you recourse to reject the car if it is not as described or is faulty.
 You are also covered by the Road Traffic Act 1988, which says that it is an offence for a trader to sell an unroadworthy vehicle (unless the buyer knows that the vehicle is unroadworthy and has no intention of driving it on the road in its present state).

 It does not matter whether the car you are buying is priced at £500, £50,000 or £500,000; if you are private individual buying a car from a trader then you are covered by the Consumer Rights Act.
-These rights cannot be waived in return for a discount or any other offer.
+These rights also cannot be waived in return for a discount or any other offer.